The Issue: Do Employers Owe More Severance Due to COVID-19?

 So again, the court took judicial notice of the impact of the pandemic on finding alternate employment, and so it impacted the (hypothetical) notice period here – but (again) we do not know to what extent.

 What You Must Know

-Key Takeaway for Employers (including HR professionals and in-house counsel)
+Key Takeaway for Employers (including HR professionals)

 Key Takeaway for Employees

 Employees terminated in or after February 2020 (and at least into the summer of 2022) can likely expect larger than normal severance payments, if:

 - They haven’t already signed an employment contract with a legally enforceable termination clause denying them the larger severance; and